Raiden502/ballbrick/README.md

 # Ballbrick-Game

 - Ballbrick is old school game implemented in python.
-Allows users to play game in command line, It is based on matrix approach It contains bricks having different  powers and balls with a slider that changes its position depending on ball position.
-User can throw the ball from slider in different directions like Straight, Right, Left.
+Allows users to play the game in the command line, It is based on a matrix approach It contains bricks having different powers and balls with a slider that changes its position depending on the ball's position.
+Users can throw the ball from the slider in different directions like Straight, Right, and Left.
+The Game can be won when all the bricks get destroyed within the ball count.

 # Conditions
 - The game consists power bricks Like DS, DE, B